ansible/awx/docs/docsite/rst/administration/containers_instance_groups.rst

 .. tip::

-	In order to override DNS/host entries, add the following entries in the in the ``/etc/hosts`` file of the pod spec via the ``hostAliases`` attribute:
+	In order to override DNS/host entries, use the ``hostAliases`` attribute on the pod spec.
+When the pod is created, these entries will be added to ``/etc/hosts`` in the container running the job.

 	::